Blog /

 6. Encourage cross-functional team collaboration

 Scrum relies on a self-organizing, cross-functional team where members from different disciplines (development, design, testing, etc.) collaborate closely to achieve common goals.
 To get the most out of Scrum, encourage team members to share knowledge, work together on tasks, and help each other.
 This enhances productivity, builds team cohesion, and helps the team respond more flexibly to challenges.
-The scrum master should encourage a collaborative environment and remove any barriers to teamwork.
+The Scrum master should encourage a collaborative environment and remove any barriers to teamwork.

 7. Ensure the definition of done is clear and followed